NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ### MiniProfiler

 Sometimes the data you want to capture is more specific and detailed than the scenarios above.
-In our case, we decided almost a decade ago that we wanted to have no long a webpage takes to render in the corner of every single page view.
+In our case, we decided almost a decade ago that we wanted to see how long a webpage takes to render in the corner of every single page view.
 Equally important to monitoring anything is *looking at it*.
 Making it visible on every single page you look at is a good way of making that happen.
 And thus, [MiniProfiler](https://miniprofiler.com/) was born.
-It comes in a few flavors (the projects vary a bit), [.NET][GH.MiniProfiler], [Ruby](https://github.com/MiniProfiler/rack-mini-profiler), [Go](https://github.com/MiniProfiler/go), and [Node.js](https://github.com/MiniProfiler/node).
+It comes in a few flavors (the projects vary a bit): [.NET][GH.MiniProfiler], [Ruby](https://github.com/MiniProfiler/rack-mini-profiler), [Go](https://github.com/MiniProfiler/go), and [Node.js](https://github.com/MiniProfiler/node).
 We're looking at the .NET version I maintain here:

 ![MiniProfiler]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-MiniProfiler.png)